markfmyt/trinicars4sale/readme.md

 If you are adding models you may need to migrate the database with the commands given in the previous database migration section.
 Alternateively you can delete you database file.

-# TriniCars4Sale E-commerce Platform
+# TriniCars4Sale

-A modern e-commerce platform built with Flask and React for selling cars in Trinidad and Tobago.
+TriniCars4Sale is a modern e-commerce platform specifically designed for buying and selling vehicles in Trinidad and Tobago.
+The application provides a user-friendly interface for car dealers and private sellers to list their vehicles, while offering potential buyers an easy way to browse and purchase cars.

 ## Features

+### For Buyers
+- Browse car listings with detailed information
+- Search and filter cars by various criteria (make, model, year, price range)
+- Direct messaging system to communicate with sellers
+- View seller profiles and their listings
+- Save favorite listings
+- View detailed car information including images and specifications

+### For Sellers
+- Create and manage car listings
+- Upload multiple images per listing
+- Set pricing and vehicle details
+- Receive and respond to buyer inquiries
+- Track listing views and messages
+- Manage multiple listings from a dashboard

+### General Features
 - User authentication and authorization
+- Responsive design for mobile and desktop
+- Real-time messaging system
-- Product management with categories
+- Image upload and management
+- Category-based organization
-- Shopping cart functionality
+- Search functionality
-- Order management
-- Admin dashboard with analytics
+- User profiles with activity history
-- Secure payment processing
-- Responsive design

-## Prerequisites
+## Technology Stack

-- Python 3.8 or higher
-- Node.js 14 or higher
+- **Backend**: Python/Flask
-- PostgreSQL (optional, SQLite is used by default)
+- **Database**: SQLite (SQLAlchemy ORM)
+- **Frontend**: HTML5, CSS3, JavaScript
+- **UI Framework**: Bootstrap 5
+- **Authentication**: Flask-Login
+- **File Upload**: Flask-Upload
+- **Forms**: Flask-WTF
+- **API**: Flask-JWT-Extended

-## Setup
+## Setup Instructions

 1. Clone the repository:
 ```bash